-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

 A photo posted by Todd Tucker (@todd167) on

-Burruss makes more than one million dollars more than the lowest paid cast member, Porsha Williams, who only made $700,000 this season, according to the Inquisitr.
+Burruss makes over $1 million more than the lowest-paid cast member, Porsha Williams, who only made $700,000 this season, according to the Inquisitr.

 So, what could possibly be Burruss’ excuse for not paying her employees for overtime work?

 Phaedra Parks reportedly refused to help Burruss’ enraged former employee take down Kandi when the employee expressed his desire to sue the reality star.
-However, that did not stop Johnnie Winston’s from moving forward with his wage lawsuit against The Real Housewives of Atlanta star.
+However, that did not stop Johnnie Winston from moving forward with his wage lawsuit against the Real Housewives of Atlanta star.

 Me and my babe! @kandiburruss !